 Language holiday excursions and activities

 Language holidays are a great way to connect quickly to the culture of the country, of which language only plays a part.
 Meeting local people is another big piece of the puzzle, but understanding what local people treasure and show their pride in is really special.
 Language schools reveal a lot about their culture and their country’s culture by the activities and excursions they put on for their students.
-This could be anything from cookery classes, to party nights, to exploring amazing historical monuments, or hanging out for a barbeque in a cool part of the beach where only locals go.
+This could be anything from cookery classes, to party nights like the Halloween party or the white dress party, to exploring amazing historical monuments, or hanging out for a barbeque in a cool part of the beach where only locals go.
 Having a look at the social programme will tell you quite a lot about the school and its target demographic.
 Whether you’re hoping for bars and parties, quiet culture and heritage, cerebral activities or energetic action sports, you should be able to find a school to match your social needs.

 This is only the start of the story.
 Language holidays are as rich and varied as the country themselves.
 We hope this has been a useful starter guide!